-As an alternative to the disallowance of earned income described above in paragraph a, of this section or the phase-in of rent increase described in paragraph b of this section, the Authority will provide for individual savings accounts for Public Housing families who pay an income-based rent, in accordance with the following:
+As an alternative to EID, HAGC will provide for individual savings accounts for Public Housing families who pay an income-based rent, in accordance with the following:

-- The Authority will inform the family of the savings account option when it becomes eligible for the earned income exclusion/phase-in; - At the option of the family, the Authority will deposit in the savings account an amount equal to the total amount the otherwise would have been applied to the family's rent payment as a result of employment; - At the approval of the Authority, amounts deposited in a saving account may be withdrawn of the purpose of: Purchase of a home; Paying education costs of family members; Moving out of public or assisted housing; or Paying any other expense authorized by the Authority for the purpose of promoting the economic self-sufficiency of residents of public housing (generally those items authorized by the Family Self Sufficiency Program).
+- 1. HAGC will inform the family of the savings account option when it becomes eligible for the earned income exclusion/phase-in; - 2.
+At the option of the family, HAGC will deposit in the savings account an amount equal to the total amount the otherwise would have been applied to the family's rent payment as a result of employment; - 3.
+At the approval of HAGC, amounts deposited in a savings account may be withdrawn for the purpose of: - (a) Purchase of a home; - (b) Paying education costs of family members; - (c) Moving out of public or assisted housing; or - (d) Paying any other expense authorized by HAGC for the purpose of promoting the economic self-sufficiency of residents of public housing (generally those items authorized by the Family Self Sufficiency Program).

-The Authority will maintain the account in an interest-bearing investment and will credit the family with the interest income.
-The Authority will provide to the family with an annual report on the status of the account.
-Any balance in the account is the property of the family when they move out provided, they are in compliance with their lease.
+HAGC will maintain the account in an interest-bearing investment and will credit the family with the interest income.
+HAGC will provide the family with an annual report on the status of the account.
+Any balance in the account is the property of the family when the family moves out, provided that the family is in compliance with their lease.